Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC-certified in 2006 by Celie Fago.

 The Effect Of Temperature On The Clay's Workability

 Many artists find that chilling this clay improves its workability significantly.
-Dr. Struve, the clay's creator, told me he believes that this is a perception that came about as a result of a misinterpretation of a particular fact about the formula.
+The late Dr. Struve, the clay's creator, told me he believes that this is a perception that came about as a result of a misinterpretation of a particular fact about the formula.

 According to Dr. Struve, the binder used in BRONZclay, when combined with water, does tend to get slightly stiffer when warmer and slightly softer when cooler.
-However, he points out that the binder is the same material that is used in ALL metal clays, both base metal and precious metal clay (some brands also add additional binder materials), and that temperature has virtually no effect on the workability of the clay.
-Just as no one worries about keeping their silver clay cool, he feels there is no need to do so with this formula.
+However, he pointed out that the binder is the same material that is used in ALL metal clays, both base metal and precious metal clay (some brands also add additional binder materials), and that temperature has virtually no effect on the workability of the clay.
+Just as no one worries about keeping their silver clay cool, he felt there is no need to do so with this formula.

 Many metal clay artists believe that chilling improves the clay's pliability significantly.
 Others have had very different experiences.
 For example, Celie Fago says that she and Jennifer Kahn tested the workability of cold vs. room temperature clay numerous times and found that temperature had no effect on the clay's workability once it had been conditioned properly with sufficient olive oil.
 Celie said, "I work in a tiny room with a roaring fire so my clay is never really cold.
 I think the best working consistency is achieved by conditioning the clay [with generous amounts of olive oil] and then keeping it hydrated, not cold."